shadowmoose/sql-sieve/README.md

 # SQL Sieve

-This to-be-named tool helps with Database access, as well as providing powerful tools to recursively pick specific row data for staging and testing.
+This tool helps with Database access, as well as providing powerful tools to recursively pick specific row data for staging and testing.

 See [tests](./tests) for more.